dutchLuck/ihad/README.md

 00000020	202122232425262728292a2b2c2d2e2f	.!"#$%&'()*+,-./
 ```

-The dump can begin at an offset into a file, using the -b X option, where the offset X is
+The dump can begin at an offset into a file, using the -b N option, where the offset N is
 a decimal number smaller than the size of the file.
-If the X value is greater than zero then
+If the N value is greater than zero then
 the offset is applied from the start of the file.
-If the X value is negetive then the offset
+If the N value is negetive then the offset
 is applied back from the end of the file.
 For example; -
 ```